zanechua/website/src/posts/08-appcenter-caching-vendor-libraries.md

 ---
-slug: "appcenter-caching-vendor-libraries"
+slug: 'appcenter-caching-vendor-libraries'
-date: "2021-07-12"
+date: '2021-07-12'
-featuredImage: "../images/featured/appcenter-caching-vendor-libraries.png"
+featuredImage: '../images/featured/appcenter-caching-vendor-libraries.png'
-title: "AppCenter caching for Vendor libraries"
+title: 'AppCenter caching for Vendor libraries'
-tags: ["appcenter", "mobile app", "android", "ios", "azure", "react-native", "node", "dev ops"]
+tags: ['appcenter', 'mobile app', 'android', 'ios', 'azure', 'react-native', 'node', 'dev ops']
 ---

 You are using AppCenter as your CI/CD tool for your mobile app, and it's great in terms of helping you to distribute the apps to users to test and submitting the application to the Play Store/App Store.